 Note: Jaethal will not gain any Constitution from this item, or any other Constitution-buffing item.
 In addition, since heavy armor generally has such a low Max Dexterity, there’s a good chance that Valerie won’t benefit from the increased Dexterity.
 All things considered, it may be somewhat difficult finding a warrior who benefits from all these bonuses!

 This area has already been pretty damn amazing in terms of loot and experience and you’re not done yet!
 Return to the bend in the road where the bandits attempted to ambush you, and from there head off into the woods to the east, where you’ll find several Ferocious Wolves.
 For once, it’s just a pack of wolves: no alphas, no Worgs, no magically stranded hunters.
 Kill them, then head south from where they were and pass a [Perception 16] check to spot a log you can loot for some gems.

 From where you encountered this last pack of wolves, head north along the eastern edge of the area to find another bandit camp, again with only three bandits around it.
 One is a Bandit Alchemist, and from experience you know they can be awfully annoying.
 This one, fortunately, wastes a turn casting Cat’s Grace, so if you can cut down the bandit between you and the alchemist, you should be able to gank the alchemist before he causes any trouble.
-Wipe out the bandits, then loot their camp, too, for two Potions of Cure Light Wounds, a Potion of Cure Moderate Wounds and a Scroll of Scorching Ray, among other treasures.
+Wipe out the bandits, then loot their camp, too, for a few trinkets and gems, among other treasures.
 Should you succeed at a [Perception 16] check you can also find a chest hidden along the cliffs to the north.
 Unlock it [Trickery 18] and claim the gems and 212 GP within.